-Only a handful of C9.25s have ever been sold on a fork mounting, like the ultra rare Ultima 9.25 (of which maybe 300 were made), the CPC 9.25, and the currently available NexStar Evolution 9.25 (which is technically a 1-armed fork mount).
+Only a handful of C9.25s has ever been sold on a fork mounting, like the ultra-rare Ultima 9.25 (of which maybe 300 were made), the CPC 9.25, and the currently available NexStar Evolution 9.25 (which is technically a 1-armed fork mount).
 None have been hugely popular.

 Optics & Construction Of C11 XLT

 The C11 is a standard Schmidt-Cassegrain with a spherical f/2 primary mirror, Schmidt corrector, and a 5x amplifying secondary mirror, making for a system focal length of f/10.
 Like almost every SCT focusing is accomplished by moving the primary mirror.
 This configuration can induce image shift while focusing, which is annoying when observing at high power or conducting planetary imaging, and mirror flops can ruin long exposures.
 If you’re planning on imaging of any sort with your C11 it’s best to find an aftermarket solution to lock the primary mirror in place if possible and at least fine-tune your focus with a Crayford focuser screwed onto the back to avoid both image shift and mirror flop.

 Unlike 9.25” and smaller SCTs the C11 uses a large 3.25” accessory thread on the back, which can be used to mount various heavy-duty accessories, but an adapter to use the standard 2” SCT accessory thread is included with the scope.

 Newer C11s have a carry handle attached to the back.
 While I would probably not recommend carrying the scope with one hand, this handle is a nice convenience.
 Additionally, the front corrector cover rotates and clicks into place so it doesn’t easily fall off while moving the scope.